Chisomnwa/Africa-Food-Production-and-Supply-Analysis/README.md

  - Nigeria was the top Cassava and products producing country, producing an average of 45.288 (kt) of Cassava.
 Ghana, Angola and Mozambique were other Cassava producing countries but didn't produce half of what Nigeria produced.

  - The top beverage producing country was Nigeria followed by Burkina Faso and Uganda but who weren't producing half of what Nigeria produced.

+ - The highest food producing countries had the highest food surpluses which weren't utilized leading to food shortages.

 # Requirements